raspberrypi/documentation/linux/usage/systemd.md

 Unlike on older versions of Linux, `systemd` starts services based on their dependencies: services are no longer started in a predefined order.
 This means it is no longer guaranteed that `rc.local` will run once all other services have started.
 You should therefore not use `rc.local` to start programs at boot.

 ## Service definitions
 `Systemd` defines each service in a separate file.
-Under `systemd` services are a type of 'unit'.
-Units are system resources under the control of `systemd`.
+Under `systemd` services are a type of 'unit': units are system resources under the control of `systemd`.
 The basic format of a service definition is as follows:

 ```
 [Unit]